Cliffold algebras, modular Virasoro vertex operator algebras and Z[1/2]-forms: Introduction

-Based on the unitary representation theory of the Virasoro algebra with central charge $1/2,$ the framed vertex operator algebras over $\C$ have been studied extensively, see \cite{DMZ}, \cite{M1}, \cite{M2}, \cite{DGH}, \cite{LY}.
+The second part of the paper deals with modular framed vertex operator algebras.
+Based on the representation theory of $L(\ha,0),$ the framed vertex operator algebras over $\C$ have been studied extensively in \cite{DMZ, M1, M2, DGH, LY2}.
 In this paper, we investigate framed vertex operator algebras over any algebraically closed field $\F$ whose characteristic is different from $2$ and $7.$ Specifically, we determine the structure of a modular framed vertex operator algebra in terms of binary codes and establish the rationality.
 We also classify the irreducible modules for a modular code vertex operator algebra.
 In addition, we obtain a modular framed vertex operator algebra from any framed vertex operator algebra over $\C$ by constructing a $\Z[\frac{1}{2}]$-form.

-The study of framed vertex operator algebras over $\C$ was initiated in \cite{DMZ}.
-A systematic investigation of framed vertex operator algebras was given in \cite{M2} and \cite{DGH}.
-The moonshine vertex operator algebra $V^{\natural}$ \cite{FLM} which contains a vertex operator subalgebra $L(\frac{1}{2},0)^{\otimes 48}$ is one of the most important examples of framed vertex operator algebras.
-Here $L(\frac{1}{2},0)$ is the irreducible highest weight module for the Virasoro algebra with central charge $\frac{1}{2}.$ This fact leads to a better understanding of $V^{\natural}.$ In particular, $V^{\natural}$ is holomorphic \cite{D} and two weak versions of the Frenkel-Lepowsky-Meurman's conjecture on uniqueness of the $V^{\natural}$ have been given in \cite{DGL} and \cite{LY1}.
+The study of framed vertex operator algebras over $\C$ was motivated by discovering that the moonshine vertex operator algebra $V^{\natural}$ \cite{FLM} contains a vertex operator subalgebra $L(\frac{1}{2},0)^{\otimes 48}$ with the same central charge in \cite{DMZ}.
+A systematic investigation of framed vertex operator algebras was given in \cite{M2, DGH}.
+A framed vertex operator algebra $V$ over $\C$ contains a rational vertex operator subalgebra $L(\frac{1}{2},0)^{\otimes r}$ where $r/2$ is the central charge of $V.$ The main idea in the theory of framed vertex operator algebra is to decompose the vertex operator algebra $V$ into a direct sum of finitely many irreducible $L(\frac{1}{2},0)^{\otimes r}$-modules.
+One can then use the fusion rules for $L(\frac{1}{2},0)$ to study this decomposition.
+It turns out that this decomposition is very powerful in understanding both structure and representation theory of $V.$ This leads to a better understanding of $V^{\natural}.$ In particular, $V^{\natural}$ is holomorphic \cite{D}, and two weak versions of the Frenkel-Lepowsky-Meurman's conjecture on uniqueness of the $V^{\natural}$ have been given in \cite{DGL, LY1}.
 A new construction of $V^{\natural}$ has been obtained in \cite{M3}.
-The theory of framed vertex operator algebra over $\C$ also plays important roles in the study of holomorphic vertex operator algebras with $c=24.$ Many holomorphic vertex operator algebras with $c=24$ are framed vertex operator algebras \cite{LS}.
+The theory of framed vertex operator algebra over $\C$ also plays important rules in the study of holomorphic vertex operator algebras with $c=24.$ Many holomorphic vertex operator algebras with $c=24$ are framed vertex operator algebras \cite{LS}.

-The Virasoro vertex operator algebra $L(\frac{1}{2},0)$ and its representation theory including the fusion rules \cite{DMZ}, \cite{W} are the foundation of the framed vertex operator algebras.
-It is well known that $L(\frac{1}{2},0)$ is rational and has exactly three irreducible modules $L(\frac{1}{2},h)$ with $h=0, \frac{1}{2}, \frac{1}{16}.$ The fusion products also have the following simple forms: